mmaulwurff/lazy-points/Readme.md

 3. Chain kills: 10 points for each monster killed in 3 seconds after previous kill.
 4. Secrets: finding a secret gives 250 points.
 5. Map items: collecting an item that counts for item counts gives 5 points.
+6. Keys: collectiog a key gives 250 points.
-6. Barrels: destroying an explosive barrel gives 5 points.
+7. Barrels: destroying an explosive barrel gives 5 points.
-7. Player with 50% and more health gets kill points (with chain kill bonus) multiplied by 1.5, with 100% and more - by 2.
+8. Player with 50% and more health gets kill points (with chain kill bonus) multiplied by 1.5, with 100% and more - by 2.

 ## Acknowledgments